 The Esophageal Program

-Established in 2009, the Northwestern Medicine Digestive Health Center, was established in 2009.
-The program represents the fruition of more than two decades of expertise in esophagology.
+The Northwestern Medicine Esophageal Program, part of the Northwestern Medicine Digestive Health Center, was established in 2009.
+The program represents the fruition of more than three decades of expertise in esophagology.

 The Esophageal Program is one of the largest referral points in the Midwest for esophageal function testing, which tests how well food is able to move through the esophagus.
 International observers routinely visit to learn from our practices.
-The Esophageal Program combines all essential elements that are necessary for ongoing clinical excellence and technical innovation: thoughtful clinicians, sophisticated diagnostic testing, clinical research and state-of-the-art surgical practices.
+The Esophageal Program combines all essential elements needed for ongoing clinical excellence and technical innovation: thoughtful clinicians, sophisticated diagnostic testing, clinical research and state-of-the-art surgical practices.

-Our physicians and surgeons* authored many of the current guidelines for the treatment and management of GERD (gastroesophageal reflux disease), swallowing disorders and other conditions.
-Additionally, our investigators have pioneered the most modern diagnostic therapies, which include tests that monitor your acid reflux (wireless esophageal pH monitoring) and tests that monitor for causes of difficult swallowing (high-resolution digital manometers and functional lumen imaging probes).
+Our physicians have authored many of the current guidelines for the treatment and management of gastroesophageal reflux disease (GERD), swallowing disorders and other conditions.
+Our investigators have pioneered the most modern diagnostic therapies, which include tests that monitor your acid reflux (wireless esophageal pH monitoring) and tests that monitor for causes of difficult swallowing (high-resolution digital manometers and functional lumen imaging probes).

-Our surgeons are experienced in various approaches to treating disorders of the esophagus, including minimally invasive and robotic surgery, trans-hiatal and trans-thoracic resection of the esophagus, partial and complete fundoplication for reflux disease, lengthening procedures for complex esophageal repairs, and trans-oral stapling (without an incision) of Zenker diverticulum.
+Our surgeons treat a wide variety of disorders of the esophagus.
+These surgical treatments include minimally invasive and robotic surgery, transhiatal and transthoracic resection of the esophagus, partial and complete fundoplication for GERD, lengthening procedures for complex esophageal repairs, and transoral stapling (without an incision) of Zenker's diverticulum.

-The Digestive Health Center works closely with colleagues in allergy, thoracic surgery, surgical oncology, dietary, pathology, radiation and clinical oncology to ensure that the best possible therapies are chosen.
+Northwestern Medicine Digestive Health Center staff members work closely with allergists, thoracic surgeons, surgical oncologists, dietitians, pathologists, radiologists and clinical oncologists to ensure that the best possible therapies are chosen.

 Meet the Team